dolphjs/docs/content/decorators.md

   }
 ```

-> info **Note** We only provided value for the required params and let the optional params empty but you can always update yours based on needs.
-When sending the file, the name assigned is the value of **fieldname** which in our case is `upload`.
-Also, remember to order your decorators well to avoid errors.
+> info **Note** We have provided values only for the required parameters and left the optional parameters empty, but you can adjust them based on your needs.
+When sending the file, the name assigned will be the value of **fieldname**, which in our case is `upload`.
+Additionally, ensure that your decorators are ordered correctly to avoid errors.

 #### TryCatchDec and TryCatchAsyncDec